 Angela is part of IVAT’s Self-Care Subcommittee for both our Hawaii and San Diego Summits.
 As a nurse she saw firsthand the toll lack of self-care can take on individuals; particularly those working on the front lines of patient care.
 In 2015, she created an information website for those interested in self-care and became a Registered Yoga Teacher.
 She continues to learn and spread the word about the importance of caring for oneself through her yoga practice and website.

 EVENT & MARKETING SPECIALIST

-EXECUTIVE ADMINISTRATIVE AND PARTNERSHIP ASSISTANT
+EXECUTIVE ADMINISTRATIVE ASSISTANT